On abelian $2$-ramification torsion modules of quadratic fields: Introduction and Main results

 Note that the structure of a finite abelian $p$-group $A$ is completely determined by its $p^i$-rank $\rk_{p^i}(A):=\dim_{\BF_p} p^{i-1}A/p^i A$ for all $i$.
 As a consequence, to study $\CT_p(F)$, it is necessary and sufficient to study $\rk_{p^i}(\CT_p(F))$ for all $i$.

-We first show an explicit $4$-rank formula of $\CT_2$ for an imaginary quadratic field $F$, namely, $\rk_4(\CT_2(F))$ is the difference of $\rk_2(\CT_2(F))$ and the rank of a certain explicitly described R\'edei matrix.
-Applying this result, we deduce the following $4$-rank density formula for $\CT_2$-groups of imaginary quadratic fields, which is the main result of this paper.
+The general $p$-rank formula for $\CT_p(F)$ becomes very explicit for $p=2$ and $F$ quadratic, after a computation of genus class numbers; see Theorem~\ref{thm:2-rank}.
+If $F$ is imaginary quadratic, we shall prove an explicit $4$-rank formula of $\CT_2(F)$, namely, $\rk_4(\CT_2(F))$ is the difference of $\rk_2(\CT_2(F))$ and the rank of a certain explicitly described R\'edei matrix; see Theorem~\ref{thm:4-rankT}.
+This formula is new and is analogous to the classical $4$-rank formula for narrow class groups of quadratic fields.
+Applying this result, we deduce the following $4$-rank density formula for $\CT_2$-groups of imaginary quadratic fields, which is the main result of this paper: